menandmice/micetro_docs/guides/implementation/updates.rst

    .. image:: ../../images/appliances-download-10.6.png
       :width: 65%

-4. Once the download is complete, the update status becomes :guilabel:`Downloaded`.
+4. Once the download is complete, the update status becomes :guilabel:`Pending`.
 Initiate the update process by selecting :guilabel:`Deploy` on the Row menu.

 Update Management in the Management Console
 -------------------------------------------------